 Ask any seasoned marketer worth his or her salt, and he or she will tell you that it’s not your product that sells.
 It’s the data that you have on hand, which even the World Economic Forum lauds as the new oil.
-Indeed, in a digitalised world where a person’s online activity can be capitalised on to powerfully sway his or her purchasing behaviour, big brands are all jumping onto the data bandwagon to create marketing campaigns with a highly personalised slant.
+Indeed, in a digitalized world where a person’s online activity can be capitalized on to powerfully sway his or her purchasing behavior, big brands are all jumping onto the data bandwagon to create marketing campaigns with a highly personalized slant.
 And the statistics reveal it all: according to The Global Review of Data-Driven Marketing and Advertising, 49% of brands use data-driven marketing to enhance the customer experience.
 53% of marketers also claim that there is a high demand for customer-centric communications.

 Why is Data So Important in Marketing?

 Data is vital in the field of marketing due to three reasons.
 Firstly, data allows you to know where your company stands in the bigger picture.
 When setting up a marketing department or starting a marketing campaign, you need to understand what are the marketing campaigns that are performing, what your market share is, and the total investments that you are drawing from your programs.
 For all of these, data helps to establish a baseline.
 Secondly, data provides you with an objective yardstick to measure the effectiveness of your marketing campaigns.
 Some essential metrics, for example, may include lead, website traffic to lead ratio, and landing page conversion rates.
 Thirdly, data makes your story much stronger when you are trying to procure budgets from your head office.
 This is particularly applicable in B2B marketing, says Nishi Seth, Head of Marketing APAC for Google Apigee, who hails from the industry.